 - Family Members

 If you die without making a will ‘rules of intestacy’ apply which set out who inherits your assets.
 For most people in their 20’s this will be your parents, so if you have a younger brother or sister or other family members you would rather inherit your estate you will need to make a will.
 This is the only way to be certain this will happen.

 - Get it done!

-If you need advice on writing a Will or to speak to a solicitor who specialises in Wills, Trusts & Probates please call Farleys on 0845 287 0939 or contact us here.
+If you need advice on writing a will or to speak to a solicitor who specialises in Wills, Trusts & Probate please call Farleys on 0845 287 0939 or contact us here.